xregistry/spec/core/spec.md

 - Any error during the processing of an entity, or its nested entities, MUST result in the entire request being rejected and no updates performed.

-A successful response MUST be the same as a `GET` to the entity (or entities) processed without any query parameters, showing their current representation, with the following exceptions:
+A successful response MUST return the same response as a `GET` to the entity (or entities) processed without any query parameters, showing their current representation, with the following exceptions:
 - In the `POST` case, the result MUST contain only the entities processed, not the entire Registry collection, nor any entities deleted as a result of processing the request.